 - They’re low carb, gluten-free, refined sugar-free and paleo + keto friendly!
 They’re pancakes made for the masses!

-Here’s the skinny on these low carb pancakes:
+Here’s the skinny on these healthy recipes:

 Traditional pancakes are made with all-purpose flour, which is the culprit for packing in some serious carbs and calories!
 For giggles, I looked up the USDA’s nutritional information for one pancake to compare and contrast the differences.